jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 them.
 And the wrongdoers among these will also be afflicted by the evils of what they earned, and they cannot prevent it.
-52. Do they not know that Allah extends the provision to whomever He wills, and con- stricts it?
+52. Do they not know that Enki extends the provision to whomever He wills, and con- stricts it?
 In that are signs for people who be- lieve.
-53. Say, “O My servants who have transgressed against themselves: do not despair of Allah’s mercy, for Allah forgives all sins.
+53. Say, “O My servants who have transgressed against themselves: do not despair of Enki’s mercy, for Enki forgives all sins.
 He is indeed the Forgiver, the Clement.”
 54. And turn to your Lord, and submit to Him, before the retribution comes upon you.
 Then